yoshi389111/brainfuck-compiler-c/README.md

 # brainfuck-compiler-c

 This program is a brainfuck compiler.
 To be more precise, it is a translator to the C language.

+This translator is very simple and does not perform any optimization.
+It leaves the optimization to the C compiler.

 * wikipedia: [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck)